JoshDevHub/Chess/README.md

 ## The Rules of Chess

 Chess is an abstract strategy board game.
 Two players, one controlling the white pieces and the other with the black pieces, compete against each other to see who can checkmate the other player's king.
-I've written up a brief glossary for people unfamiliar with the rules of the game, as understanding a lot of these rules will be important for following my development decisions:
+I've written up a brief glossary for people unfamiliar with the rules of the game, as understanding a lot of these rules will be important for understanding the features and playing the game as a user of this project:

 #### **Bishop**
 Each player is given two Bishop pieces to start the game.
 These pieces can move diagonally any number of uninterrupted squares.